Do you already feel overwhelmed with your life but really want or NEED to teach your kids to be kind?

 Known for her innovative teaching skills and ability to reach even the "hardest to reach" student, Sheila's professional background is rooted in applying best teaching practices while addressing the needs of the student.

 As an educator and professional with 20 years of experience in working with children and parents, she truly believes that teaching kids to be kind results in a happier family.
-Daily Point of Light Winner for contributions to family volunteerism and community service.
+Sheila is also a Daily Point of Light Winner because of her contributions to family volunteerism and community service.

 "My oldest kids are teenagers.
 I wish I had these resources when they were little.
 I will definitely be using Sheila’s ideas with all my kids this week.
 My advice to other parents: Listen to what Sheila has to say and give it a try!”
 Janet, Mom of 4